Elliot Bevan: Reception

 Daniel Kilkelly and Ryan Love from Digital Spy branded the character a "sci-fi fanatic" and a "sci-fi geek" respectively, and Dawn Collinson from Liverpool Echo added that he was an "alien-loving student".
 A Female First reporter called Elliot a "geeky Welsh student" and a "sci-fi enthusiast".
 They also assessed that the alien plot was an "unconventional story".
 James Leyfield from Yahoo!
-News branded Elliot a "innocent super-geek" type with a "trademark hat".
+News branded Elliot an "innocent super-geek" type with a "trademark hat".
 He included the Kevin the Alien storyline in Yahoo's list of top ten most ridiculous storylines.
 Leyfield opined that the story was completely implausible but good aspects.
 He concluded "it wasn't all bad though as Elliot landed a job with NASA and left the village."
 Gary Ryan from NME branded the alien story and Elliot joining NASA as one of Hollyoaks "most bonkers plotlines".
 Di Hollingsworth from What's on TV opined that Hannah "was fighting a losing battle" having a relationship with Elliot.
 She explained that all Elliot cared about was "building his precious robot".
 A writer for MSN criticised the show's quality upon Davies' departure.
 She opined "is it a case of rats deserting a sinking ship?
 Hollyoaks has been in a bit of rut for a while now...
 We shall see."

 Western Mail's Sion Morgan claimed Davies was "best known for his portrayal of geeky Welsh student Elliot Bevan."
 Morgan's colleague Josie Ensor branded him a "geeked-up" character – complete with NHS specs."
 She believed Davies received "unusual and scary" fan-mail because of "Elliot's odd character".
 In a negative review, Claire Hill from the publication was critical of Elliot.
 She described him as a "nerdy student" who "revels in UFOs and maths" with a "traditional mother".
 Hill assessed that Hollyoaks portrayed "the old biases" about Welsh people via Elliot.
 She scathed that Elliot was "a boy whose fictional make-up harked back to the dark ages."
 Hill believed that Elliot's arranged marriage to fellow Welsh national Rhiannon was problematic and unoriginal.
 She added "the soap is the only one to feature a Welsh character and he is hardly breaking the stereotypes which have perpetuated about Wales for years."
 Dr Jamie Medhurst, a film and TV lecturer at Aberystwyth University criticised the arranged marriage storyline, adding "it sounds like a far-fetched storyline anyway."
 A writer from Holy Soap described Elliot's most memorable moment as being "getting to snog his long-held crushes Hannah and Sarah.
 A victory for geeks everywhere."